SeaOfNodes/Simple/chapter04/README.md

 ![Graph1](./docs/04-pre-peephole.svg)

 We need to perform some algebraic simplifications to enable better outcome.
 For example, we need to rearrange the expression as follows:

 ```
 arg + (1 + 2)
 ```

 This then enables constant folding and the final outcome is shown below.
+By canonicalizing expressions we fold common addressing math constants, remove algebraic identities and generally simplify the code.

 ![Graph1](./docs/04-post-peephole.svg)

-Here is a (partial) list of peepholes introduced in this Chapter:
+Here is a list of peepholes introduced in this Chapter, more will be introduced in later chapters:

 | Before                | After                 | Description                                    |
 |-----------------------|-----------------------|------------------------------------------------|